 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-For assistance with this information in another language, please contact Member Services at 1-855-565-9518 (TTY: 711).
-Hours of operation 8:00a.m. to 8:00p.m., 7 days a week.
+This information is available for free in other languages.
+Please contact our Member Services at 1-855-565-9518 (TTY: 711).
+Hours of operation 8:00 a.m. to 8:00p.m., 7 days a week.
 We can also give you information in audio, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet) or contact our Grievance department at the same number.